 On the other hand, if you want to do a front float (laying down in the water with your face in the water- a basic beginning position to start swimming!), tucking your chin and putting your face parallel to the floor of the pool will right away start to lift your feet!

-Have your child give this a try while stretching their arms in either an “I” or “Y” shape with the palms of their hands facing the bottom.
-It’s okay to add a few small kicks, but complete mastery will mean being able to do it without kicking to stay up.
+Have your child try by stretching their arms in either an “I” or “Y” shape with the palms of their hands facing the bottom.
+It’s okay to add a few small kicks, but complete mastery means being able to do it without kicking to stay up.